Download Necessary Packages¶

 - Do read up on the meaning and use of different metrics. there exist more metrics and measures, you should learn to use them correctly with respect to the solution,dataset and other factors.

-- Mean Squared Error score and Mean Absolute Error are the metrics for this challenge
+- F1 score is the metric for this challenge

 Testing Phase 😅¶

 We are almost done.
 We trained and validated on the training data.
 Now its the time to predict on test set and make a submission.

 Load the test data now

 Predict Test Set¶

 Time for the moment of truth!
 Predict on test set and time to make the submission.

 🚧 Note :

 - Do take a look at the submission format.